 The federal Public Readiness and Emergency Preparedness (PREP) Act authorizes the Secretary of the U.S. Department of Health and Human Services (HHS) to issue a Declaration of a public health emergency to protect “Covered Persons” from liability for claims relating to “Recommended Activities” involving “Covered Countermeasures.”
-The HHS Secretary first issued a PREP Act Declaration relating to COVID-19 on March 17, 2020, with amendments issued on April 15, 2020, June 8, 2020, August 24, 2020, and December 9, 2020.
-The full COVID-19 PREP Act Declaration, as amended, is provided in the December 9 amendment.
+The HHS Secretary first issued a PREP Act Declaration relating to COVID-19 on March 17, 2020, with amendments issued on April 15, 2020, June 8, 2020, August 24, 2020, December 9, 2020, and February 2, 2021.
 While the COVID-19 PREP Act Declaration protects a wide variety of individuals and entities from liability associated with activities related to the COVID-19 pandemic, we describe only the most relevant provisions below.

 Under the COVID-19 PREP Act Declaration, as amended: